-2. Select the text object that is on the Flash Text layer (this should be the first one you placed on the stage).
-Unlock the layer if you haven't already by clicking the padlock on the layer.
+3. Select the text object that is on the Flash Text layer (this should be the first one you placed on the stage).

 Look on the timeline and you will see that both layers currently have a dot in frame 1.
 This lets us know that there is a frame in that part of the timeline on each layer.
 If you get a layer with a hollow dot, that means that there is a frame in that part of the timeline but that particular layer has nothing on it.